Guilouz/FLSUN-S1-Open-Source-Edition/docs/first-boot.md

 	If not, your image was not correctly written to your microSD card, try another microSD card or retry: <a href="../prepare-microsd-card-for-flsun-os">:material-micro-sd: Prepare microSD Card for FLSUN OS</a>

+- When it first starts, the OS will perform several actions (resizing storage size, configuring Web interfaces, etc...) and the printer will restart once finished.

-- Once you are on the **KlipperScreen** interface, click on **`Configurations`** → **`Network`** and connect to your WiFi network.<br />Your local IP address should be displayed in the top right corner.
+- After reboot, once you are on the **KlipperScreen** interface, click on **`Configurations`** → **`Network`** and connect to your WiFi network.<br />Your local IP address should be displayed in the top right corner.

 - Wait for **Moonraker** and **Klipper** to connect, if not click **`Retry`** button.<br />The LEDs on the left side of the screen should light up white as soon as the connection is established.

-- Then, restart the printer (this is important for the proper functioning of the OS).

-- Next, take a look to <a href="../klipper-configurations-files">:material-file-restore: Klipper Configurations Files</a> section.
+- Next, take a look to <a href="../update-and-configure-printer">:material-file-restore: Update and Configure Printer</a> section.

 <br />